HB 1705-FN - AS AMENDED BY THE HOUSE

 1 New Sections; State-Funded Employee Assistance Program for Small Communities; Establishment of Fund.
 Amend RSA 281-A by inserting after section 17-f the following new sections:

 281-A:17-g First Responders Support Fund.
 There is established a first responders support fund, which shall be administered by the department of health and human services.
-This fund shall be used for costs incurred in enrolling first responders from communities with first responders or with no more than 5 full-time paid first responders into the state-provided employee assistance program (EAP).
+This fund shall be used for costs incurred to enroll and administer volunteer first responders and full-time first responders from towns with 5 or fewer full-time, paid first responders into the state-provided employee assistance program (EAP).
 All fees, monetary grants, gifts, donations, or interest generated by these funds shall be deposited with the state treasurer in a special nonlapsing fund to be known as the first responders support fund and shall be continually appropriated to the department for the administration of this section.

 281-A:17-h Eligibility and Enrollment.